JLBLine/chips_ozstar_tools/README.md

 * band, base_freq: Enter the band name (high, low, ultra-low, defaults to high) or the lowest frequency in the band in Hz.
 Setting band will default the base_freq to the expected value.
 Do not use if analyzing subbands.
 * chan_width: Enter the frequency resolution in Hz, defaults to 80e3.
 * lssa_num: Specify whether kriging has been performed on the input (0: kriging applied, 1: kriging not applied, defaults to 0).
 * band_point_weight: An array of 9 integers to indicate what pointings, from -4 to 4, were used.
 Default is just zenith.
 For example, if pointings -2 to 2 were used, then band_point_weight = [0,0,1,1,1,1,1,0,0].

+1D cutting options:
+* wedge_cut: 0 = no cut, 3.0 = horizon.
+Default is 0.
+* wedge_angle: Alternatevely, provide sky angle in degrees to cut.
+Will overwrite wedge_cut keyword.
+103.7 is the horizon, 120 is buffer in Beardsley et al. 2016 and Barry et al. 2019b
+* kperp_min_1D: Minimun k perpendicular in lambda.
+Default 10 wavelengths
+* kperp_max_1D: Maximum k perpendicular in lambda.
+Default 50 wavelengths
+* kpar_min_1D: Minimum k parallel in inverse Mpc.
+Default 0 Mpc^-1.
+Value of 0.105 Mpc^-1 used in Beardsley et al. 2016 and Barry et al. 2019b
+* kpar_max_1D: Maximum k parallel in inverse Moc.
+Default is 10 Mpc^-1

+Input and output options:
 * output_dir: Output directory for plots.
 Defaults to your home directory.
 * input_dir: Input directory.
 Default is built off of initials and lssa_num inputs
+* pdf: Set to one to make pdfs instead of pngs

-There are various places you can change the code to provide masking (i.e. masking the horizon).
-If this is required, please inquire, and we will add an interface.
+If anything else is required, please inquire, and we will add an interface.